 Based on a review of available information, Table 2 provides an overview of children's work by sector and activity.

-Cases of commercial sexual exploitation of children have been reported in a number of governorates, including Cairo, Alexandria, and Luxor.(21, 24, 25) In return for payments, parents give their young daughters into "temporary (or summer) marriages" to wealthy foreign men, mostly from Gulf countries.(17, 20, 21, 23, 24, 26-28)
+Cases of commercial sexual exploitation of children have been reported in a number of governorates, including Cairo, Alexandria, and Luxor.(21) In return for payments, parents give their young daughters into "temporary marriages" to wealthy foreign men, mostly from Gulf countries.(3, 20, 21, 23, 26, 27) But anecdotal evidence shows that this practice is on the decline with the reduction in tourism.(28)

 Egypt has ratified all key international conventions concerning child labor (Table 3).